THE QUIRKY SIDE OF FISHING LAWS

 You Knit a Fish Sweater?

-We would love to hear the back story, but in case you’re wondering, in Muncie, Indiana it’s a crime to carry fishing tackle into a cemetery.
+We would love to hear how this became a crime, but in case you’re wondering, in Muncie, Indiana it’s a crime to carry fishing tackle into a cemetery.

 We’re sure your friends won’t tell, but in New Jersey, it is against the law for a man to knit during the fishing season.
 Which is pretty much year-round, so essentially, no knitting if you’re a man.